Ortlieb Panniers and Packs Comparisons . . . and FAQ

 Are you having pannier heel clearance issues?

-- The three photos above show various adjustment possibilities for Ortlieb QL-1, QL-2 and QL-2.1 Top Hooks.
+- These photos of the back of red Ortlieb panniers show adjustments for Ortlieb QL-1, QL-2 and QL-2.1 Top Hooks.
 These adjustments can help you move the panniers farther back on your rack when you need extra heel clearance.
 After reading this page, if you are having heel clearance issues with Ortlieb panniers, please call Wayne.
 If possible, please email Wayne first with photos of your current pannier and rack setup.
 This will help me fine-tune my setup tips for your rack.
 The photos should clearly show the position of all pannier hooks on the back of your pannier, and where you have them placed on your rack.
 Please take the photos with only one pannier on the rack, so you can show views of the back of the pannier through the rack.
 I will often have tips to help you improve heel clearance.

 - SORRY!!!
 PHOTOS COMING SOON!
 ASK WAYNE FOR HELP IF YOU ARE HAVING HEEK CLEARANCE ISSUES.